bmschmidt/pubmed-explorer/src/scrollership/pubmed.md

 In our prior work[^Gonzalez2022], we used the bag-of-words representation of PubMed abstracts and found we obstained the the highest $k$NN accuracy using the TF-IDF (term frequency inverse document frequency) representation with log-scaling.
 For computational convenience we used truncated SVD to reduce dimensionality to 300, the largest dimensionality we could obtain given our RAM resources.
 (Note that we did not use SVD when using the BERT representation and worked directly with the 768-dimensional representation.)

+Our journal-based labels do not constitute the ground truth for the topic of each paper, and so the highest possible classification accuracy is likely well below 100%.
+Nevertheless, we reasoned that the higher the classification accuracy, the better the embedding, and found this metric to be useful to compare different representations.

 [^Gonzalez2022]: TODO, Full cite